PhilipLGQ/data_story/index.md

 <script src="//cdn.wordart.com/wordart.min.js" async defer></script>
 <div style="width: 500px; height: 500px; float:left" data-wordart-src="//cdn.wordart.com/json/tuhs2fh26usd"></div>
 **Cryptocurrency** is such a prevailing topic that in the recent five years, not only business people but also many people from different fields were talking about it.
 However, the concept of cryptocurrency was largely constrained itself to a small group of computer scientists about a decade ago.
-After a huge wave of fluctuation on both bitcoin price and graphic cards, people became more and more familiar with it and acquired different understandings about this newly developed, mysterious and state-of -art concept.
+After a huge wave of fluctuation on both bitcoin prices and graphic cards, people became more and more familiar with it and acquired different understandings about this newly developed, mysterious and state-of-art concept.

 A **cryptocurrency** (crypto-currency, or crypto) is a collection of binary data which is designed to work as a medium of exchange.
 However, the attributes of cryptocurrency are quite ambiguous, especially the property of **decentralization**, which means that it’s not issued by any central bank.
 This leads to the fact that the currency has **no national force** to support it, and the price can be sensitive to many factors.
 Recall that in the stock market, sentiment towards a specific stock can be a huge factor to influence the price, so we wonder whether sentiment applies the same effect on the cryptocurrency price.
-With the help of quotation dataset from [**Quotebank**](https://quotebank.dlab.tools/), we could explore the possibility of this idea.
+With the help of the quotation dataset from [**Quotebank**](https://quotebank.dlab.tools/), we could explore the possibility of this idea.
 Before digging deeper, let’s first take a look at what people are talking about the cryptocurrency!

 ## Quotations per Year and Topics Shifts
 #### What topics about Bitcoin are popular in Quotebank?
 What contents are included in each topic?
 How does the trend of topics about Bitcoin change over time?

-From our quotation dataset, we find the distribution of quotations about cryptocurrency on different time periods.
+From our quotation dataset, we find the distribution of quotations about cryptocurrency in different time periods.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/quote_dist.html"></iframe>

 We can observe that people had a huge crush on cryptocurrency during the period between **the end of 2017 and the middle of 2018**.
 Before this period, the number of quotations was quite poor, no more than approximately 250 quotations per month, which is exactly the fact we are talking about in the [History of Cryptocurrency](#history-of-cryptocurrency).
 There were only a small number of people who were familiar with this concept at that time.
 After the huge breakout at the beginning of 2018, the number of quotations decreased to a stable level, around 500 per month.
-At that time, even layouts were actually very much aware of the concept, although the number of quotations underwent a sharp deacy, it still had much attention.
+At that time, even layouts were very much aware of the concept, although the number of quotations underwent a sharp decay, it still had much attention.

 Notice that there is a huge peak around the end of 2017 and the beginning of 2018.
 We paid additional attention to this period by analyzing it separately in the following analysis.

-Since there are lots of discussions about the crypto currency in the past five years, we are wondering how topics about cryptocurrency change over time?
+Since there are lots of discussions about cryptocurrency in the past five years, we are wondering how topics about cryptocurrency change over time?
 We summarize the most popular topics over different periods.
-We noticed that there are two topics, **Bitcoin's price** and **blockchain technology**, which are the most popular among all ohter topics in every period.
+We noticed that there are two topics, **Bitcoin's price** and **blockchain technology**, which are the most popular among all other topics in every period.
 In order to find more about the popular topics, we select several **other popular topics** in every period except them.

 **Topic of 2015**
 >Topic: Bitcoin is a new blockchain technology that revolutionise how payments are made by money.